kestra-io/docs/content/docs/15.migrations/recursive-rendering.md

 ## Migrating a 0.13.0 flow to the new rendering behavior in 0.14.0

 As you've seen in the previous examples, simply wrapping the Pebble expression in the `render()` function will allow you to easily migrate your existing flows to the kestra version 0.14.0.
 However, if you have many flows that use the previous recursive rendering behavior, you may perform that migration later.
-We've added a configuration variable that allows you to keep the previous recursive rendering behavior to give you more time to migrate your flows.
+We've added a boolean configuration variable called `recursive-rendering` that allows you to keep the previous recursive rendering behavior and gives you more time to migrate your flows.

 ## How to keep the previous behavior

-If you need more time to migrate your flows, you can keep the previous behavior by adding the following configuration:
+To keep the previous (recursive) behavior, add the following configuration:

 ```yaml
 kestra: